secureCodeBox/secureCodeBox/demo-targets/bodgeit/docs/README.ArtifactHub.md

 * <https://github.com/psiinon/bodgeit>

 ## Deployment
-The bodgeit `scanType` can be deployed via helm:
+The bodgeit chart can be deployed via helm:

 ```bash
 # Install HelmChart (use -n to configure another namespace)